enola-dev/enola/docs/use/server/index.md

 You can now open e.g. <http://localhost:8080/ui/entity/demo.book/ABC/0-13-140731-7/1>
 to view this `demo.book` _Entity._ When you click on the _Related_ `kind` you will see its `demo.book_kind`, where you can click e.g. on its `google` _Link._

+There is also a REST API which returns JSON if you replace `ui` with `api` in the URL, so e.g. on <http://localhost:8080/api/entity/demo.book/ABC/0-13-140731-7/1>.